 The turquoise dome of the Pakhlavan Mahmud is the largest dome in Khiva.
 Pahlavan Mahmud was a poet, philosopher and wrestler and even was considered a patron of a healer throughout Khiva, Iran and India.

-Tash-Hauli means “Stone courtyard” the new palace formed during the period of Allakuli-khan (1825-1842).
-Tash-Hauli was built in the eastern part of Ichan Kala and soon became the political, public and trading center of Khiva.
+Tash-Khovli (Tash-Hauli or Tach Khaouli) translates as the “Stone courtyard” and it is the name of the most new Khiva palace that was built during the period of Allakuli-khan (1825-1842).
+Tash-Hauli is located in the eastern part of Ichan Kala and it was the political, public and trading center of Khiva of its time.
+Inside a visitor can enjoy very fine blue tile decorations along with the other beautiful details of Khorezm architecture.

 Allakuli Khan Caravanserai